frictionlessdata/website/site/projects/README.md

 If you want to use or write your own Frictionless code:

 - **Frictionless Framework:** For general data programming in Python, the [Frictionless Framework](https://framework.frictionlessdata.io/) is the way to go.
 You can describe, extract, validate, and transform your data.
 It's also possible to extend the framework by adding new validation checks, transformation steps, etc. In addition, there is a lightweight version of the framework written in [JavaScript](https://github.com/frictionlessdata/frictionless-js).
-- **Frictionless Libraries:** For Frictionless functions in other languages like R or Java, we have [Frictionless Libraries](https://libraries.frictionlessdata.io/).
+- **Frictionless Universe:** For Frictionless implementations in other languages like R or Java and visual components, we have [Frictionless Universe](../universe/).
 Each library provides metadata validation and editing along with other low-level data operations like reading or writing tabular files.
-- **Frictionless Components:** For adding Frictionless React components into your application, we created [Frictionless Components](https://components.frictionlessdata.io/).
-This project lets you integrate visual elements like validation reports, workflows, or schema editors into your application.

 ## Which standard is right for me?